+If the UP integrity protection policy for the EPS bearer context is set to “required”, the V-SMF or the PGW C+SMF shall not provide the EPS bearer context unless the MME supports user plane integrity protection with EPS and the UE supports user plane integrity protection with EPS (received in the UE 5GSM Core Network Capability).

 For PDU Sessions that are anchored at an NEF, the SMF returns an SCEF+NEF ID and an EBI for each PDN connection corresponding to a PDU Session.